 - Almond flour– You want to use blanched almond flour, not almond meal.
-Almond meal will typically yield a heavier and more dense loaf, which isn’t the most enjoyable.
+The latter will typically yield a heavier and more dense loaf, which isn’t the most enjoyable.

 - Ground flaxseed– Works with the eggs as a binding agent, while also giving some added texture to the loaf.